 - Hair loss (rare)

 The covering and trapping property of dimethicone means that it's not just trapping moisture, but bacteria, skin oils, sebum, and other impurities.
-That means those prone to acne or with oily skin are more likely to see increased blackheads and breakouts when using products containing this ingredient.

 Love Sun Body 100% Natural Origin Mineral Sunscreens are the first and only sunscreens in the U.S. certified by Ecocert Cosmos Natural and have been clinically tested hypoallergenic, non-comedogenic and are reef safe.